Skip to content

 Character Core

-Integral to the braiding of the six pillars is the School of Education’s work with the Character Core Project, thanks to funding from the Kern Family Foundation.
+Integral tto the braiding of the five pillars is the School of Education’s work with the Character Core Project, thanks to funding from the Kern Family Foundation.
 This research-driven work ranges from professional learning opportunities for K-12 educators to WGU faculty and staff development and curriculum integration.
 The project has identified a collection of character qualities that, developed over time through learning and life experiences, can bolster success and thriving with qualities such as curiosity, civic engagement, inclusion, compassion, courage, creativity, humility, and more.

-Social Emotional Learning and Mental Health
+Social and Emotional Learning

 Diversity, Equity, and Inclusion